 Apply for a gaming machine service licence

-A gaming machine service licence authorises the licensee to install, service and repair approved gaming machines, prescribed gaming machine components and gaming equipment.
+A gaming machine service licence allows you to install, service and repair approved gaming machines, prescribed gaming machine components and gaming equipment.

-Any persons who are employed by a service licensee to work as a gaming machine technician must also be approved by the Liquor and Gambling Commissioner.
+Anyone who is employed by a service licensee to work as a gaming machine technician must also be approved by the Liquor and Gambling Commissioner.

-- determine whether you are applying as an individual, partnership, company, or trustee of a trust and provide the following documents where applicable:
+- determine whether you're applying as an individual, partnership, company, or trustee of a trust and provide the following documents where applicable:

 - a copy of the partnership agreement